Lauryn Hill: Influence on other artists

-Nicki Minaj has made mention of Hill's influence on her on multiple occasions; Including on 2020 US number one single "Say So Remix", In which Minaj raps, "Spittin' like Weezy, Foxy, plus Lauryn".
+Nicki Minaj has made mention of Hill's influence on her on multiple occasions; Including on 2020 U.S. number one single "Say So Remix", In which Minaj raps, "Spittin' like Weezy, Foxy, plus Lauryn".
 Minaj has also referred to Hill as her idol and quoted the artist in her high school yearbook.
 John Legend attributes his early career success and his launch into the music industry to Hill, who gave him his first major opportunity as a pianist on the song "Everything Is Everything".
 Rapsody and Bebe Rexha have both cited Hill as their biggest musical inspiration, as well as UK grime rapper Stormzy naming her his biggest female musical influence.

-Furthermore musicians Erykah Badu and Jazmine Sullivan have both mentioned her as their musical hero.
+Furthermore, musicians Erykah Badu and Jazmine Sullivan have both mentioned her as their musical hero.
 In addition Kehlani has a tattoo of Hill on her arm.
 After performing with Hill, The Weeknd described the experience as the "most important experience of my life".
 During her 2018 Grammy award acceptance speech, Spanish singer Rosalía thanked her for being influential to her.

 Music sampling

 Billboard stated that Hill "is to hip-hop as a gardener is to soil", and added that "the rapper/singer planted classic gems in her catalog — especially her pristine 1998 debut The Miseducation of Lauryn Hill — that have become samples for many rap game MVPs".

-Her single "Doo Wop (That Thing)", was sampled by Drake (on the song "Draft Day"), Kanye West (on "Believe What I Say" from his album Donda), and interpolated by Lizzo (on the song "Break up Twice" from her album Special).
+Her single "Doo Wop (That Thing)", was sampled by Drake (on the song "Draft Day"), Kanye West (on "Believe What I Say"), and interpolated by Lizzo (on the song "Break up Twice" from her album Special).
 In 2018, Hill became one of the most sampled artists of the year, when her single "Ex-Factor" was sampled on Cardi B's "Be Careful" and Drake's "Nice for What", while A$AP Rocky and Frank Ocean released "Purity" which sampled "I Gotta Find Peace of Mind".
-J. Cole's songs "Cole Summer" and "Can I Holla At Ya" from his EP Truly Yours, both contain samples of songs from The Miseducation of Lauryn Hill.
+J. Cole's songs "Cole Summer" and "Can I Holla at Ya" from his EP Truly Yours, both contain samples of songs from The Miseducation of Lauryn Hill.

-Additional sampling

-Hill's vocals from the her songs with the Fugees has been sampled or interpolated by countless artists, including Dj Khaled & Nas, Busta Rhymes, The Weeknd & Kendrick Lamar, Meek Mill, Jay-Z (on the song "Moonlight", from his 4:44 album), and Mariah Carey released (on the single "Save the Day", from her compilation album The Rarities).
-Furthermore, multiple artists have sampled Hill's songs from her live album MTV Unplugged No. 2.0 including Frank Ocean (on the Jazmine Sullivan-featured "Rushes" from his 2016 album Endless), Method Man ("Say"). and most notably Kanye West ("All Falls Down" featuring Syleena Johnson).
+Hill's vocals from her work with the Fugees has been sampled or interpolated by countless artists, including DJ Khaled and Nas, Busta Rhymes, the Weeknd and Kendrick Lamar, Meek Mill, Jay-Z, and Mariah Carey (on the single "Save the Day", from her compilation album The Rarities).
+Furthermore, multiple artists have sampled Hill's songs from her live album MTV Unplugged No. 2.0 including Frank Ocean (on the Jazmine Sullivan-featured "Rushes" from his 2016 album Endless), Method Man ("Say"), and most notably Kanye West ("All Falls Down" featuring Syleena Johnson).